 While it’s important to rinse the area very gently with warm salt water to help reduce swelling, you shouldn’t brush or probe the area, and you shouldn’t rinse vigorously.
 Just a very gentle swishing will help keep inflammation to a minimum while preventing food and debris from collecting around the area too.
 Do not brush the area until your dentist says it’s okay.

 4. Keep your mouth moving

 After your procedure, your jaws will probably feel stiff.
 That’s normal.
 But to prevent long-term soreness, you should gently open your mouth from time to time, not only to help reduce stiffness, but also to improve circulation that can aid in healing.

 Applying an ice pack to your cheek is a great way to help minimize discomfort while also reducing swelling and bruising.
 Never apply ice directly to your skin; instead, use an ice pack or wrap a bag of frozen peas in a cloth and apply it to your cheek.
 Keep the ice in place for 20-minute intervals — 20 minutes on, 20 minutes off.

 6. Use your pain meds as directed

 Speaking of feeling comfortable, you’ll be given a prescription for pain medication after your procedure.
 Be sure to take the medication as directed.
 Some pain medications can be addictive, so it’s very important to follow the dosing directions on the bottle.
 You can also use over-the-counter pain medicines to reduce pain if you prefer.

 At Sunrise Dental of Spokane, we want all our patients to enjoy optimal oral health at every age.
 Our team is trained in state-of-the-art techniques to help ensure your wisdom tooth extraction is as stress-free as possible.
-To learn more about wisdom tooth extraction and how it can improve your oral health, book an appointment online today.
+To learn more about wisdom tooth extraction and how it can improve your oral health, call us to schedule an appointment.